-- Valence band
+- Valence Band

-- Conduction band
+- Conduction Band

-- Forbidden band
+- Forbidden Band

 The energy band that consists of valence electrons energy levels, is known as the valence band.
 The valence band is present below the conduction band and the electrons of this band are loosely bound to the nucleus of the atom.

 The energy band that consists of free electrons energy levels, is known as the conduction band.
 For electrons to be free, external energy must be applied such that the valence electrons get pushed to the conduction band and become free.

-Inside an atom
+Energy Band inside an atom

 Consider a Sodium atom.
-It comprises of 11 electrons.
-They fill up energy level following Pauli’s exclusion principle.
-Refer Figure (1).
+It comprises 11 electrons.
+They fill up the energy level following Pauli’s exclusion principle.
+Refer to Figure (1).

 Energy levels inside a molecule made up of two atoms